 The College does not offer financial assistance to students.
 Information about student financial assistance is available through the Manitoba Student Financial Assistance Branch.

-Winnipeg is the largest city and capital of the Canadian province of Manitoba.
-Winnipeg is located at the eastern edge of the prairie region of Western Canada, and, due to this, plays a prominent role in transportation, finance, manufacturing, agriculture and education.
-Winnipeg also lies in close proximity to hundreds of lakes, including Lake Winnipeg, Canada's fifth largest lake and the world's eleventh largest.
+Winnipeg is the capital and largest city of the Canadian province of Manitoba.
+Located at the eastern edge of the prairie region of Western Canada, Winnipeg plays a prominent role in transportation, finance, manufacturing, agriculture and education.
+Because all rail and highway traffic between eastern and western Canada must travel through or near the city, it is often called the "Gateway to the West".

 The city is a cultural centre and is the home of the Royal Winnipeg Ballet and the Winnipeg Symphony Orchestra.
 It boasts historic architecture, scenic waterways, a heritage river, numerous parks including Assiniboine Park, and distinctive neighbourhoods.
 Winnipeg is home to the Hudson's Bay Company Archives, and is in the area of the original settlements and farms in the west.
 Winnipeg has laid claim to the title of World's Longest Skating Rink along the Red and Assiniboine rivers.